Natural Climate Solutions (International)

 Is your project tackling climate change while strengthening the incomes, wellbeing and security of Indigenous peoples and local communities?

 Is your work centred on the needs, priorities and knowledge of Indigenous people and local communities, supporting them to be effective stewards of forests and protect biodiversity?

-Apply to the 2022 Ashden Award for Natural Climate Solutions by Wednesday 8 March.
+Submit your expression of interest to the 2024 Ashden Award for Natural Climate Solutions.

 Winning prize fund: £25,000

-Supported by: Department for Business, Energy and Industrial Strategy
+Supported by: Department for Energy Security and Net Zero.

 Around the world, indigenous peoples and local communities hold a unique power to protect and restore essential ecosystems.
 From forests to wetlands, these ecosystems are a key defence against climate change.
 But when local people are threatened – or denied the chance to make a sustainable living – our climate is threatened too.